Exact $P_s T_d$ Invariant and $P_s T_d$ Symmetric Breaking solutions, Symmetry Reductions and B\"{a}cklund Transformations For An AB-KdV System: Summary and discussion

 \section{Summary and discussion}

-In summary, a special AB-KdV system is directly obtained from KdV equation to describe two-place physical events.
-The AB-KdV system possessing $P_sT_d$ symmetry means the AB-KdV system is invariant under the transformation $\{x\rightarrow -x+x_0,\ t\rightarrow -t+t_0\}$.
-The AB-KdV system is nonlocal and it can be used to describe two-place physical events.
+In summary, a special AB-KdV system is directly obtained from KdV equation to describe two-place physical events by using $P_sT_d$ principle.
+Thus the AB-KdV system possessing $P_sT_d$ symmetry which means the AB-KdV system is invariant under the transformation $\{x\rightarrow -x+x_0,\ t\rightarrow -t+t_0\}$.
+Also, the AB-KdV system is nonlocal and can be used to describe two-place physical events.

-We study the exact solutions of the AB-KdV system, including $P_s T_d$ invariant and $P_s T_d$ symmetric breaking solutions with different methods.
-The $P_s T_d$ invariant solutions, such as multiple soliton solutions, symmetry reduction solutions are obtained from the KdV equation by the $P_sT_d$ principle.
-The $P_s T_d$ symmetric breaking solutions are obtained by the help of a coupled KdV system.
-The solutions, such as single soliton solutions, singular soliton solutions show rich structures of the AB-KdV system.
-And we believe the methods can be used to other AB systems.
+With the help of a common KdV equation and a coupled KdV system, the exact solutions of the AB-KdV system are found, including $P_s T_d$ invariant and $P_s T_d$ symmetric breaking solutions with different methods.
+The $P_s T_d$ invariant solutions, such as multiple soliton solutions, soliton-cnoidal periodic wave interaction solutions and symmetry reduction solutions are obtained from those of the common KdV equation by the $P_s-T_d$ principle.
+The physical meaning of the group invariant solutions is that the event happened at $\{x,\ t\}$ will happen also at $\{-x+x_0,\ -t+t_0\}$.
+The $P_s T_d$ symmetric breaking solutions, such as single soliton solutions, singular soliton solutions and symmetry reduction solutions, are obtained by the help of a coupled KdV system which show rich structures of the AB-KdV system.
+The symmetry breaking solutions possesses the physical meaning that the event happened at $\{x,\ t\}$ will not happen also at $\{-x+x_0,\ -t+t_0\}$.

 Also, a special B\"{a}cklund transformation related to residual symmetry is presented via the localization of the residual symmetry to find interactive solutions between the solitons and other types of the AB-KdV system.